-- 23.1.
-Where practical, the parent/carer or child will be asked to bring in the required dose each day.
-When the academy stores medicine it will be labelled with the name of the student, the name and dose of the drug and the frequency of the administration. - 23.2.
-All medicines will be stored in a locked and clearly labelled cupboard in First Aid Room and only named staff will have a key for this. - 23.3.
-Where a student needs two or more prescribed medicines, each should be kept in a separate container. - 23.4.
-Students should know where their medication is stored, but only access it under supervision. - 23.5.
-Asthma inhalers and EpiPens are allowed to be carried by the students where appropriate. - 23.6.
-Asthma inhalers will be kept in the academy for emergency use. - 23.7.
-Three times a year the identified members of staff check the expiry dates for all medication stored at academy. - 23.8.
-The identified members of staff, along with the parents/carers of students with medical conditions, ensure that all emergency and non-emergency medication brought in to academy is clearly labelled with the student's name, the name and dose of the medication and the frequency of dose.
-This includes all medication that students carry themselves. - 23.9.
-Medication is stored in accordance with instructions, paying particular note to temperature.
+- 23.1 Where practical, the parent/carer or student will be asked to bring in the required dose each day.
+When the academy stores medicine it will be labelled with the name of the student, the name and dose of the drug and the frequency of the administration. - 23.2 All medicines will be stored in a locked and clearly labelled cupboard in First Aid Room and only named staff will have a key for this. - 23.3 Where a student needs two or more prescribed medicines, each should be kept in a separate container. - 23.4 Students should know where their medication is stored, but only access it under supervision. - 23.5 Asthma inhalers and EpiPens are allowed to be carried by the students where appropriate. - 23.6 Asthma inhalers will be kept in the academy for emergency use. - 23.7 Three times a year the identified members of staff check the expiry dates for all medication stored at academy. - 23.8 The identified members of staff, along with the parents/carers of students with medical conditions, ensure that all emergency and non-emergency medication brought in to academy is clearly labelled with the student's name, the name and dose of the medication and the frequency of dose.
+This includes all medication that students carry themselves. - 23.9 Medication is stored only when these are in date, labelled, provided in the original container as dispensed by the pharmacist, and include instructions for administration, dosage, and storage.
 Some medication for students at the academy may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised students or lockable as appropriate. - 23.10.
-It is the parent's/carer's responsibility to ensure new and in-date medication comes into the academy on the first day of the new academic year.
+Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised students or lockable as appropriate. - 23.10 It is the parent's/carer's responsibility to ensure new and in-date medication comes into the academy on the first day of the new academic year. - 23.11 Students should know where their medicines are at all times and be able to access them immediately.
+Where relevant, they should know who holds the key to the storage facility.

-24. Disposal of medicines
+24 Disposal of medicines

-- 24.1.
-Parents/carers are responsible for disposal of date-expired medicines.
-Uncollected medicines will be disposed of by the academy. - 24.2.
-Sharps boxes should be used for the disposal of needles and other sharp objects, and then disposed of using health care guidelines.
+- 24.1 Parents/carers are responsible for disposal of date-expired medicines.
+Uncollected medicines will be disposed of by the academy. - 24.2 Sharps boxes should be used for the disposal of needles and other sharp objects, and then disposed of using health care guidelines.

-25. Hygiene/infection control
+25 Hygiene/infection control

-25.1.
-Staff should follow basic hygiene procedure.
+25.1 Staff should follow basic hygiene procedure.
 Staff should use protective disposable gloves and take care when dealing with blood or other body fluids and disposing of dressing or equipment.

-26. Emergency procedures
+26 Emergency procedures

-- 26.1.
-Allocated staff have regular first aid training, and know how to call the emergency services. - 26.2.
-A student taken to hospital by ambulance will be accompanied by a member of staff until the student's parents/carers arrive.
+- 26.1 Allocated staff have regular first aid training, and know how to call the emergency services. - 26.2 A student taken to hospital by ambulance will be accompanied by a member of staff until the student's parents/carers arrive.

-27. Complaints
+27 Complaints

-27.1.
-Should parents/carers or students be dissatisfied with the support provided, they should discuss their concerns directly with the academy.
+27.1 Should parents/carers or students be dissatisfied with the support provided, they should discuss their concerns directly with the academy.
 If for whatever reason this does not resolve the issue, they may make a formal complaint via the FMAT Complaints Procedure.